wp-plugins/slick-doc-it/readme.txt

 Stable tag: 1.0.6
 License: GPLv2 or later

-Create great looking documentation for anything with this plugin!
+Create great looking documentation for anything with this plugin.
+Great for FAQS and more!

 == Description ==

 With this plugin you can organize your documentation for whatever it is you need to tell people about.
-For instance if you sell plugins and need to explain how it all works, or you have a book and want to create an index of chapters, or a video game's information, the list goes on and on.
+For instance if you sell plugins and need to explain how it all works with FAQS, or you have a book and want to create an index of chapters, or a video game's information, the list goes on and on.
 View an Example and documentation of this plugin all in one place. [http://slickremix.com/doc-it/](http://slickremix.com/doc-it/)

 = Free Plugin Features =